 An Experimental Study of Monthly Electricity Demand (In)Elasticity

-We partnered with an electricity retailer to run a field experiment in which randomly-selected households received discounts of up to 50% on their total electricity bill or up to 95% off their per unit cost of electricity.
-Over two months, we find that the quantity of electricity consumed by treatment households remained unchanged despite these discounts.
-Exploiting rich billing, smart meter, and survey data, we reject comparable price elasticity estimates from the literature, even among subgroups who were most likely to respond.
-Our results reveal substantial rigidity in household electricity demand in response to large transitory price shocks.
+We document substantial rigidity in household electricity demand in response to large price shocks.
+We partnered with an electricity retailer to run a field experiment in which randomly-selected households received discounts of up to 50% on their total electricity bill or up to 95% off their per unit cost of electricity for a full month.
+We show that the quantity of electricity consumed was unaffected by these discounts.
+Exploiting rich billing, smart meter, and survey data, we document responses that are much more inelastic than previously observed in scenarios that raise prices for a few hours or raise or lower prices for indefinitely-long periods of time.
+Our results hold even among subgroups that we ex-ante believed were most likely to respond.

 Keywords: Price Elasticity, Energy Demand, Field Experiment